 - Technology Transfer.

 - Extensive Capabilities in:

-Additional capabilities may include structural analysis and mapping of material microstructures and their components, as well as chemistry characterisations, to better understand materials and modelling for applications.
-With these tools, suppliers can minimise time spent on physical testing and potential material waste.
+Additional capabilities may include structural analysis and mapping of material microstructures and their components as well as chemistry characterizations to better understand materials and modeling for applications.
+With these tools, suppliers can minimize time spent on physical testing and potential material waste.

-For example, when an automotive manufacturer requires a solution to enhance the steering feel of the car, the R&D partner should be able to adapt the application testing process to find the right solution.
+For example, when an automotive manufacturer requires a solution to enhance the fluidity of a steering system, the R&D partner should be able to adapt the application testing process to find the right solution.

-What makes a RENCOL tolerance ring adaptable to a given application is its shape, size, number of radial protrusions, and its thickness and hardness.
-These factors help to absorb the tolerances between mating components, thus, providing a perfect fit.
-However, the parameters depend on the components used in the car’s steering shaft, and manufacturers should seek a solution customised for their operations.
+What makes a RENCOL tolerance ring adaptable to a given application is its shape, size, number of radial protrusions and its thickness and hardness.
+These factors can be combined to provide the ideal interference fit.
+However, the parameters depend on the components used in the car’s steering shaft, and manufacturers should seek a solution customized for their operations.
 A column comprised of soft steel components calls for a tolerance ring tailor-designed for that material.

 Chances that an automotive manufacturer will find a one-size-fits-all solution are slim.
 To get a precise match, the company may have to work with its supplier to conduct a series of application tests reflecting numerous scenarios.
 The testing process will likely differ between different types of vehicle manufacturers based in different regions.
 For the supplier to be a true R&D partner, the company must demonstrate enough flexibility to adjust the process again and again.

 Such attention to detail is rigorous but necessary to produce the most effective components for a given application.
-But manufacturers from the automotive, bicycle, HDD, industrial pumps, and solar markets don’t have to go it alone.
+But manufacturers from the automotive, appliance, bicycle and solar markets don’t have to go it alone.
 By pairing with component suppliers that offer extensive R&D capabilities and support collaborative application testing, they can find or help create their own “unsung heroes” to enhance product performance and build brand equity.